 Although the exact process may change from season to season, the information we use to make placement decisions is the same.
 We look at singers’ vocal, musical, and rehearsal skills.
 We consider age, grade, and social development.
 We consider each singer’s time spent in our program.
 In short, we do whatever we can to get a picture of the “whole singer”.

-Code of Conduct We care deeply about cultivating a culture of empathy and respect within the MYC community and so will always strive to model an attitude that assumes the best of our students instead of the worst.
+Code of Conduct We care deeply about cultivating a culture of empathy and respect within the MYC community and so will always strive to model an attitude that assumes the best of our students.
 We are committed to being clear in our communication and gentle in setting expectations within a rehearsal and relying on the self-motivation of our singers to contribute in positive ways to the rehearsal experience for themselves and for their peers.
 When conflicts occur or a student needs a reminder, we rely on the underlying ethos of mutual respect and genuine desire for a positive outcome for everyone involved.

 Reporting a concern: MYC would like every singer to have the best experience possible and we realize that sometimes adjustments need to be made in order for that to happen.
 If you or your child has a concern about his/her choir experience, it is best to discuss the problem with your child’s conductor first as he or she can often make immediate changes to improve the situation.
 If you feel the situation has not improved or feel uncomfortable approaching the conductor, please contact the artistic director who will work with you and the conductor to resolve the problem to the best of our ability.
 The MYC staff encourages singers and parents to bring concerns to our attention as soon as possible so we can make appropriate adjustments before the problem escalates.